This 12-day Kenya & Uganda journey offers an extraordinary blend of wilderness, culture, and conservation, beginning in the iconic Maasai Mara.

 Board a morning flight heading straight to Bwindi Impenetrable Forest, one of the world’s richest and most mysterious ecosystems in time for lunch at your lodge.

-Spend the afternoon engaging with local culture through, women-led social enterprises like Ride 4 a Woman.
+Spend the afternoon engaging with local culture through, women-led social enterprises like Ride-4-A- Woman.
 Choose from a variety of optional activities including: (1) Traditional weaving workshops, (2) Cooking classes with local ingredients, (3) Tailoring and fabric-making, (4) Guided mountain biking through the village, (5) Cultural dance and storytelling sessions and/or (6) Basketry and handicraft workshops.

 Your presence contributes directly to women’s empowerment and community resilience.